caroline-kranefuss/modeling_air_quality_fire_machine_learning/README.md

 ----------------------------
 Models Used:

-Linear Regression – predict PM2.5 from fire distance and conditions, weather
+Linear Regression – predict PM2.5 from fire distance and conditions, weather, and location

 Logit - predict whether PM2.5 is above or below the average scaled value

-KNN – predict air quality from similar conditions
+KNN – predict air quality from fire distance and conditions, weather, seasonality, and location

-K-Means Clustering – cluster monitoring stations by pollution patterns, interpret clusters (e.g., heavily impacted, moderately impacted)
+K-Means Clustering – make and interpret clusters

 PCA – reduce pollutants to 2-3 principal components